funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

                            = BLOCK_WIDTH*(K-1)
 ```
 <br/><br/>
+Assuming that only Q threads per block can run in parallel (due to resource constraints), then the run-time complexity for the Kogge-Stone algorithm per block is `BLOCK_WIDTH*(K-1)/Q`.
+In the case where we have sufficient resources then Q=BLOCK_WIDTH, then run-time complexity is `K-1` where K is defined as above.
+The analysis can easily scaled to all the elements in the array A by scaling BLOCK_WIDTH with number of blocks.<br/><br/>
+Thus, in the worst case where Q is a small constant as compared to N, the run time complexity is `O(NlogN)`.<br/><br/>
 The other algorithm i.e. Brent-Kung algorithm is bit trickier to understand but often performs better than the Kogge-Stone algorithm described above.
 The algorithm works in 2-stages as follows:<br/><br/>
 In the first stage, each thread runs with multiple strides similar to the Kogge Stone algorithm.
 Assuming the algorithm runs per block, the thread with index i and stride=S will add up indices `2*(i+1)*S-1` and `2*(i+1)*S-1-S` and store the result in the index `2*(i+1)*S-1`, i.e.<br/><br/>
 `P[2*(i+1)*S-1] += P[2*(i+1)*S-1-S]`<br/><br/>